 Business Owners and Commercial Property Owners Have a Greater Duty to Ensure Hazards Are Cleared

 Because business owners are essentially inviting people to enter their properties, they have a heavier burden to provide safe premises.
 The courts in New Jersey construe this responsibility as an absolute duty to provide safe premises to their customers.
 While there are a number of technical common law distinctions that guide this analysis, in Hopkins v.
 Fox & Lazo Realtors, the court recognized the trend of moving away from the mechanical application of common law distinctions in favor of more malleable considerations of equity guided by a totality of circumstances test.
 For instance, if a shop owner is aware that a leaky gutter results in accumulations of ice but takes no action to correct or warn about the condition, he or she is likely to be held liable for injuries that result.

 Some municipalities, though not all, have ordinances that specifically address the responsibilities of property owners and business owners in winter conditions like snowfalls or ice accumulations.

 It is also the responsibility of customers or visitors to a residential property to exercise care to avoid getting hurt.

 Whether the property owner has exercised reasonable care in a given situation depends on a variety of factors such as the extent and timing of any snowfall; the nature of any efforts undertaken to maintain the premises; the degree of anticipated usage, etc.

 If you have suffered injuries in a fall on someone else’s property, contact a premises liability lawyer today.
-The Law Offices of Joseph Lombardo has been assisting clients in matters such as this in Hammonton and throughout south Jersey since 1993.
+Lombardo Law Group, LLC has been assisting clients in matters such as this in Hammonton and throughout south Jersey since 1993.
 To schedule a confidential consultation at our Hammonton, Atlantic City, or Linwood offices call (609) 445-4300 today or contact us online.